garris/cssRegressionTestingWithBackstopJS/readme.md

 <strong>If you don't already have a global Gulp instance...</strong>

-<a href="http://gulpjs.com">Gulp</a> is a system for enabling various task automation.
-It's great  for project building, asset minification, CSS preprocessing etc.
+...then you'll want this. <a href="http://gulpjs.com">Gulp</a> is a system for enabling various task automation.
+It's useful for project building, asset minification, CSS preprocessing etc.  It's similar to Grunt in what it does, but it's functional pardigm is nice to work with.  _If Grunt is really your thing check out the handy grunt-backstop plugin on Github!_

 ```
 $ sudo npm install gulp -g